 (For your shopping convenience, this post contains affiliate links.)

 If you’re wondering how to cook a spaghetti squash, there are many ways!
-Some people microwave spaghetti squash and some roast.
-Those are probably the two most common ways to cook spaghetti squash.
+Some people microwave spaghetti squash and some roast or bake in the oven.
+You can even cook spaghetti squash in your crock pot or slow cooker.
 For this recipe, I decided to microwave the spaghetti squash.
+But you can see my How to Cook Spaghetti Squash for other options.

-Place the spaghetti squash in a large microwave safe pan with the cut side down.
+Cut the spaghetti squash in half, remove the seeds, then place the spaghetti squash in a large microwave safe pan with the cut side down.
 I love Pyrex glass baking dishes for this.
-Add a little water to the pan and microwave on high for about 10-15 minutes or until soft.
+Add a little water to the pan, cover somewhat loosely with plastic wrap, and microwave on high for about 10-15 minutes or until soft.

-Let the squash cool a little so that you can handle it.
+After you cook the spaghetti squash, either in the microwave, or another method, be sure to let it cool slightly.
 Then using a fork, remove the inside of the spaghetti squash in long threads.
 It should come right out.
+If it’s not, then it’s probably not cooked enough.

-I added mushrooms, green pepper, and red onion but you can use any veggies you want in this recipe.
+You can use any kind of vegetables you’d like to this Asian Peanut Spaghetti Squash Stir-Fry.
+I added mushrooms, green pepper, and red onion but like I said you can use any veggies you want in this recipe.

 Add the veggies to the pan and cook until they start to cook through but still a little firm.

-When everything is cooked to your desired doneness, add the soy sauce, peanut butter, lime juice, ginger, and pepper flakes.
+When everything is cooked through make the homemade stir-fry sauce by adding the soy sauce, peanut butter, lime juice, ginger, and pepper flakes to the pan.
 A little bit of lime juice really adds a nice freshness to this recipe!

-I hope you enjoy this healthy spaghetti squash recipe!
+I hope you enjoy this easy spaghetti squash recipe!

 Asian Peanut Spaghetti Squash Stir-Fry